 Flight aggregators are your best friend

-Sites like Skyscanner, Google Flights and Momondo help you create price alerts, view monthly price fares, and search for tickets with flexible destination and date.
+Sites like Skyscanner, Google Flights, and Momondo help you create price alerts, view monthly price fares, and search for tickets with flexible destinations and dates.
 The same can be done with some travel apps which we mention here.

 Here’s an example of what you can do with Skyscanner: If you want to find a special airline ticket anywhere in the world, follow these steps: